 A good thing to do with potentially wasted food is to donateyour excess food to a local food bank, homeless shelter, non-profit, or church.

 We create an incredible amount of natural food waste through peels, shells, grounds, leftovers, etc… Instead of tossing all of thatpotentially useful food wastein the trash, consider starting a compost pile and recycling it through your municipal compost facility, putting it separate compost trash bin (if available in your city), or in your own yard/ garden.

 Grow a Garden

-- Please see the “Energy Saving Ideas” & “Ideas for a Greener Lifestyle” in the bottom section of this website>>> Other sustainable living ideas include buying food from local, organic markets, weatherizing your residence (where available), and using smart thermostats and home energy management systems (where available).
+Please see the “Ideas for a Greener Lifestyle” & “Energy Saving Ideas“ in the bottom section of this website for other sustainable living ideas including weatherizing your residence and using home energy management systems.